blueey2/linked-blog-starter-md/publish/Things I need to practice.md

 Asymmetric routing
 	A routing configuration where incoming and outgoing network traffic between two devices or networks follows the same path in both directions.
 Collisions
+	Occur in ethernet based networks, specifically in shared media environments like ethernet  hubs or older ethernet networks using a shared coaxial cable
 VLAN Hopping

 Rogue DHCP